-What is a postnuptial agreement?
+What is a postnuptial agreement in California?

-Contrary to what the name might suggest, a postnuptial agreement is a contract that is drawn up before a marriage ends (but after it begins).
-It is similar to a prenuptial agreement in that it outlines a plan for the division of property and other assets as well as debts and spousal support in the event that the marriage ends either in a death of one spouse or in divorce.
+Contrary to what the name might suggest, In California, a postnuptial agreement is a contract that is drawn up before a marriage ends (but after it begins).
+It is similar to a prenuptial agreement in that it outlines a plan for the property division and other assets as well as debts and spousal support in the event that the marriage ends either in a death of one spouse or in divorce.
 Many additional provisions can be outlined in a postnup, depending on each couple’s individual needs.
 The agreement is a document designed by the parties rather than by the use stock language.

-A postnup can be prepared any time after a couple enters into a marriage.
+In California, a postnuptial agreement can be prepared any time after a couple enters into a marriage.
 However, they are often drawn up when the marriage is not going the way one or both partners would like.
 The agreement can be used to improve the quality of the marriage in order to prevent it from ending, and it can also be used to ensure that proceedings flow as smoothly as possible, should the marriage end in divorce.

 If you and your spouse need to formulate a plan to reduce tension and anxiety surrounding the future distribution of assets or the creation of new property interests, contact the Hills Law Group today.